Martha Higareda: Life and career

 She won the Mayahuel Award at the Guadalajara International Film Festival for the movie Mariachi Gringo, and that same year she played Amparo in the miniseries Carlos.
 She worked in the Disney movie McFarland, USA with director Nikki Caro.

 In 2016, she produced and starred in No manches Frida, with Edward Allen and Mauricio Arguelles.
 From Pantelion, Lionsgate, Videocine and Constantin Film, No Manches Frida was another box office hit, where Higareda plays shy yet passionate Miss Lucy who falls in love with a criminal (Omar Chaparro).
 Martha pitched Chaparro for the role.
 Made for $2.5 million, the film made 23 million dollars in the box office.

 Higareda produced with Miguel Mier, Jimena Rodriguez, Bernardo Rugama the box office success and Mexican adaptation of 3 idiots, a story about following your true passion.

 In 2018, Higareda starred in Netflix's Altered Carbon, a hard-boiled tech noir television series based on the book by Richard K. Morgan, as detective Kristin Ortega.

 In 2019, she played the lead role of Marisol in Hulu's American horror anthology television series, Into the Dark, episode "Culture Shock".

+Personal life

+From 2016 to 2020, Higareda was married to American actor Cory Brusseau.

+In June 2021, Higareda began dating American podcaster and former football player Lewis Howes.
+The couple got engaged in September 2023 during a live podcast recording in Ohio.
+In 2024, she underwent laparoscopic surgery to remove uterine fibroids.

+In February 2025, Higareda and Howes married in Playa del Carmen.
+The couple welcomed twin girls in November 2025.